libra/website/docs/life-of-a-transaction.md

 ### Execution → Storage (ST.2)

-When consensus calls `Execution::ExecuteBlock()`, execution reads the current state from storage combined with the in-memory "scratchpad" data to determine the execution results.
+When consensus calls `Execution::ExecuteBlock()`, execution reads the current state from storage combined with the in-memory “scratchpad” data to determine the execution results.

 ### Execution → Storage (ST.3)

 * Once consensus is reached on a block of transactions, execution calls storage via `Storage::SaveTransactions()` to save the block of transactions and permanently record them.
 This will also store the signatures from the validator nodes who agreed on this block of transactions.
-* The in-memory data in "scratchpad" for this block is passed to updated storage and persist the transactions.
+* The in-memory data in “scratchpad” for this block is passed to updated storage and persist the transactions.
 * When the storage is updated, the sequence numbers of all resources modified by each transaction are updated accordingly.
-* Note: The sequence number of an account on the Libra Blockchain increases by one for each committed transaction originating from that account.
+* Note: The sequence number of an account on the Libra Blockchain increments by one for each committed transaction originating from that account.

 ### AC → Storage (ST.4)

-For any read queries by a client (to read information from the blockchain), AC directly interacts with storage to read the requested information.
+For client queries that read information from the blockchain, AC directly interacts with storage to read the requested information.

 ### Storage README